 Signatures are interfaces for structures.
 A signature specifies which components of a structure are accessible from the outside, and with which type.
 It can be used to hide some components of a structure (e.g. local function definitions) or export some components with a restricted type.
-For instance, the signature below specifies the three priority queue operations empty, insert and extract, but not the auxiliary function remove_top.
+For instance, the signature below specifies the queue operations empty, add, top and pop, but not the auxiliary function make.
 Similarly, it makes the queue type abstract (by not providing its actual representation as a concrete type).
+This ensures that users of the Fifo module cannot violate data structure invariants that operations rely on, such as "if the front list is empty, the rear list must also be empty".

 '''

-module type PRIOQUEUE =
+module type FIFO =

 sig

-type priority = int

-( still concrete )

 type 'a queue

-( now abstract )
+( now an abstract type )

 val empty : 'a queue

-val insert : 'a queue -> int -> 'a -> 'a queue
+val add : 'a -> 'a queue -> 'a queue

+val top : 'a queue -> 'a

-val extract : 'a queue -> int 'a 'a queue
+val pop : 'a queue -> 'a queue

-exception Queue_is_empty
+exception Empty

 end;;

-module type PRIOQUEUE =
+module type FIFO =

 sig

-type priority = int

 type 'a queue

-val empty: 'a queue
+val empty : 'a queue

-val insert : 'a queue -> int -> 'a -> 'a queue
+val add : 'a -> 'a queue -> 'a queue

+val top : 'a queue -> 'a

-val extract : 'a queue -> int 'a 'a queue
+val pop : 'a queue -> 'a queue

-exception Queue_is_empty
+exception Empty

-end

 '''

-Restricting the PrioQueue structure by this signature results in another view of the PrioQueue structure where the remove_top function is not accessible and the actual representation of priority queues is hidden:
+Restricting the Fifo structure to this signature results in another view of the Fifo structure where the make function is not accessible and the actual representation of queues is hidden:

 '''

-module AbstractPrioQueue = (PrioQueue : PRIOQUEUE);;
+module AbstractQueue = (Fifo : FIFO);;

-module AbstractPrioQueue : PRIOQUEUE
+module AbstractQueue : FIFO